 The timeline for completing all proposed modifications to the DCSEU Contracts was presented.

-DOEE had asked for comments on proposed changes to be sent the previous week, but because there was confusion extended it to the end of the coming week.
+DOEE had asked for comments on proposed changes to be sent the previous week, but due to confusion on the deadline, extended it to the end of the coming week.

-New comments and suggestions unrelated to what has already been discussed should be on sent by March 9th
+DOEE requested that new comments and suggestions unrelated to what has already been discussed should be on sent by March 9th

 Board members asked DOEE to clarify the timeline in a subsequent email